 The US as global hegemon continues to exploit the world, and this now means that the 'diplomatic arrangements' with Europe, in place since World War II, are breaking down.
 This should provoke the development of a combative left at some point; however, we live in an era when the capitalist barbarisms of war and climate breakdown are intensifying.
 Given the collapse of the USSR, the working class no longer has a world centre, which - no matter how deformed - tempered international relations in the post World War II period.
-With the collapse of the Soviet Union, we witnessed the collapse of much of the 'official communist' movement, including its mass parties.
+With the that we "need to be realistic" with regards to what this means numerically.
+However, as a serious example of what is possible, "this process sends a powerful message to the rest of the left".